-In front of a packed crowd that included some concerned local, state and federal officials last Thursday, the last day of Chairman Pat Wood's term, FERC rejected the Fields Point LNG facility proposed by KeySpan in Providence, RI, saying that it did not meet current federal safety standards.
-However, the Commission conditionally approved the Weaver's Cove LNG import terminal in Fall River, MA, over stiff opposition, and approved the Golden Pass LNG terminal in Sabine Pass, TX.
+In front of a packed crowd that included some concerned local, state and federal officials Thursday, the last day of Chairman Pat Wood’s term, FERC rejected the Fields Point LNG facility proposed by KeySpan in Providence, RI, saying that it did not meet current federal safety standards.
+However, the Commission conditionally approved the Weaver’s Cove LNG import terminal in Fall River, MA, and approved the Golden Pass LNG terminal in Sabine Pass, TX.

-The decision on the KeySpan project follows the Commission's conclusion in a final environmental impact statement last month that the terminal would need substantial safety upgrades to meet current federal safety standards, upgrades KeySpan said would be expensive and would require a shutdown during three consecutive heating seasons (see NGI, May 23).
+The decision on the KeySpan project follows the Commission’s conclusion in a final environmental impact statement last month that the terminal would need substantial safety upgrades to meet current federal safety standards, upgrades KeySpan said would be expensive and would require a shutdown during three consecutive heating seasons (see Daily GPI, May 23).

 KeySpan planned to convert the existing onsite LNG peak shaving facility into an import terminal without undertaking substantial changes to the existing LNG storage tanks.
 The $50 million LNG conversion was designed to provide a peak sendout of 525 MMcf/d of gas with storage capacity for 600,000 metric tons of LNG.
 KeySpan signed a partnership agreement in October 2003 with BG Group on the project.
 The Commission also dismissed Algonquin Gas Transmission’s related 1.4 mile 500 MMcf/d pipeline extension to the proposed import facilities.